 Could Hotjar affect my site's performance?

 In terms of usage tracking, Hotjar does primarily two separate things:

 - At regular short intervals, every 100ms or 10 times per second, the cursor position and scroll position are recorded.
 Clicks are recorded when they happen, capturing the position of the cursor relative to the element being clicked.
-These are functions which in no way hinder a user's experience as they only capture the location of the pointer when a click happens or every 100ms.
-The events are sent to the Hotjar servers through frames within the websocket, which is more efficient than sending XHR requests at regular intervals.
+These are functions in no way hinder a user's experience as they only capture the location of the pointer when a click happens or every 100ms.
+The events are sent to the Hotjar servers through frames within the websocket.
+This method is more efficient than sending XHR requests at regular intervals.

-- When it comes to recordings, changes to the page are captured using the MutationObserver API which is built-in into every modern browser.
-This makes it efficient since the change itself is already happening on the page and the browser MutationObserver API allows us to record this change which we then parse and also send through the websocket.
+- When it comes to Recordings, changes to the page are captured using the MutationObserver API which is built-in into every modern browser.
+This makes it efficient since the change itself is already happening on the page.
+The browser MutationObserver API allows us to record this change which we then parse and also send through the websocket.

 Why does Google Page Speed test tell me my site is slow with Hotjar?

-Unfortunately, this type of measuring tool doesn't always give an accurate picture when tracking scripts like Hotjar.
+Page Speed tests are a type of measuring tool that doesn't always give an accurate picture when tracking scripts like Hotjar.

 When a tool like the Google Page Speed Test measures a site with Hotjar installed, it includes the time that Hotjar takes to request the full batch of modules from our servers, as well the time we start to send data back.
 This is an inaccurate picture of your site's speed because your site has finished loading and Hotjar is only sending back analytics data.